combefis/combefis.github.io/teaching/ecam/index.md

 layout: page
 title: ECAM
 permalink: /teaching/ecam/
+path: /teaching/ecam/
 ---

 <div class="page-col-wrapper">
   <div class="page-col page-col-1">
-    <p>I currently work as a lecturer at the
+    <p>I currently work as a <b>lecturer</b> at the
-    <a href="http://www.vinci.be/fr-be/ecam">École Centrale des Arts et
+    <a href="https://www.vinci.be/fr-be/ecam">ECAM Brussels Engineering
-    Métiers</a> (ECAM), an industrial higher education institution.
-I am involved in several courses of the bachelor and the master, in particular for the future industrial engineers in electronics and computer science.</p>
+    School</a> (ECAM), an industrial higher education institution.
+I am involved in several courses dedicated to the bachelor and master students, in particular for the future industrial engineers in electronics and computer science.
+Since 2018, I also give some courses to business analyst master students, an alternating course program co-organised with the

-    <p>You can find the list of courses that I am currently teaching, and that
+    <a href="https://www.ichec.be/?kb_lang=english">ICHEC Brussels Management
-    I taught in the past, hereafter, along with the level of students attending the course and a short description of it.
-For each course, only the activities I am involved in are mentioned.
+    School</a>.
+Several courses are managed by a team, and only the activities I am involved in are mentioned hereafter.
 More details with resources for some courses are available on subsequent pages.</p>

     <h2>Currently taught</h2>